langchain-ai/chat-langchain/README.md

 ## Running locally

-To run the app end-to-end locally, please use the code and documentation from this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).
+This project is now deployed using [LangGraph Cloud](https://langchain-ai.github.io/langgraph/cloud/), which means you won't be able to run it locally (or without a LangGraph Cloud account).
+If you want to run it WITHOUT LangGraph Cloud, please use the code and documentation from this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).

 > [!NOTE]
-> Fully local implementation [here](https://github.com/langchain-ai/chat-langchain/tree/langserve) **does not** currently support "Previous chats" functionality.
+> This [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve) **does not** have the same set of features.

 ## 📚 Technical description